AsifBrohi/pop-up-cafe_mini_project/README.md

 ## How did your design go about meeting the project's requirements?

-My design meeting the projects requirment was first to create a list of products and creating a main menu function seen below
+My design meeting the projects requirment was to organise my project folder